Alzheimer's Documentary Series

 >>We build such a tight comradery and bond with our other people living with dementia because we understand each other.

-We always say you've met one person living with dementia, you've met one person living with dementia.
+We always say, "You've met one person living with dementia.

 No two of us have the exact same symptoms.

-We can get on and talk to each other, and we understand.
+We can get on and talk to each other.

 And somebody who's not living with me, they definitely don't get it.